-The District has applied for a bond insurance policy (the "Policy") to guarantee the scheduled payment of principal and interest on the Bonds.
-If the Policy is purchased, investors should be aware of the following investment considerations:
+The District has applied for and the Bonds have qualified for a bond insurance policy (the "Policy") to guarantee the scheduled payment of principal and interest on the Bonds, which insurance is mandatory.
+Investors should be aware of the following investment considerations.